Tuesday 5 November 1940

 European Air Operations: RAF Bomber Command attacks various ports, including Hamburg, Boulogne, Dunkirk, Antwerp, Flushing, Bremerhaven, Bremen, and Emden.

 The Luftwaffe bombs London, East Kent and Ramsgate.
-Night attacks resume, with London, East Anglia, Scotland, south Wales and the Midlands hit.
+Night attacks resume, with London, East Anglia, Scotland, South Wales and the Midlands hit.
 The Corpo Aereo Italiano attacks Harwich again with 8 bombers.

 Losses for both sides are roughly a handful.

 Battle of the Atlantic: The British Home Fleet for some time has been aware (either through spies or Ultra intercepts or both) that German heavy cruiser Admiral Scheer (KzS Theodor Krancke) was going on a raiding mission in the Atlantic.
 The British have made various fleet moves as a result.
-However, the the Kriegsmarine cruiser has broken out despite attempts to block it.
-Today, the Admiralty finally locates the Admiral Scheer - though it wishes it hadn't.
+However, the Kriegsmarine cruiser has broken out despite attempts to block it.
+Today, the Admiralty finally locates Admiral Scheer - though it wishes it hadn't.